SeldonIO/seldon-core/examples/cicd-argocd/README.md

 ```
 * Setup Jenkins
 ```
-# get initial browser login details, and use to login
+# open browser to jenkins login to create initial user
 ./jenkins/get-jenkins-browser-login
-# Or see port-forward script in ./jenkins for local port-forward port.
-Password should match settings.sh - check with the get-initial-admin-password script

-IMPORTANT: fix any plugin issues, eg. update pipeline-job plugin if necessary and Reboot

-Install "Github" jenkins plugin
-Manage jenkins->Manage Plugins->Available
-    Find the "Github" plugin
-    Install without restart

-# setup security to use "Jenkins’ own user database"
-Manage Jenkins->Configure Global Security
-        - select "Jenkins’ own user database"
-        - Make sure "Allow users to sign up" is unchecked
-        - save
+NOTE: if you see plugin issues, you can fix here or in the helm values file

-Jenkins will ask to "Create First Admin User"
+On Jenkins login page you will need to create "Create First Admin User"
-            - use the JENKINS_USER_NAME and JENKINS_USER_PASSWORD in the "settings.sh" file
+            - set in the JENKINS_USER_NAME and JENKINS_USER_PASSWORD in the "settings.sh" file

-You need to create the user with the credentials in the settings file as Jenkins needs that user in its database in order to issue a crumb for job creation
+You need to have the user in the settings file as Jenkins needs that user in its store in order to issue a crumb for job creation.
+If you want you can disable user signup after creating the user.
 ```
 * Import Jenkins jobs
 ```